Calculate My Pension – The Pension Planning Website

 • Fund Charges: Even small fees can have a big impact over decades.
 Adjusting fund charges helps you understand how much of your income might be lost to fees — and whether switching to lower-cost investments could improve your results.

 A crash in the stock market just before or just after retirement can have a devastating effect on your pension fund and what you can afford to take as income.
-The premium version allows you to model the effect of a fall in your fund values of a specfied percent at a specfied age.
+The premium version allows you to model the effect of a fall in your fund values of a specified percent at a specified age.

-From that you can work out how many more years you need to work to recover from the crash, or how much less you can afford to take as income.
+From that you can work out how many more years you would need to work to recover from a crash, or how much less income you would be able to afford.

-The premium version could save you paying unnessesary tax on your retirement income.
-It allows you to find the optimum mix of income from your pension and your ISA to minimise the amount of tax you pay over the long term.
+This feature allows you to vary the mix of income between pension and ISA, to find the optimum mix to minimise the amount of tax you pay over the long term.

 Three key metrics are calculated which you can view on the dashboard: